-You should also complete the School's Supplementary Information Form (SIF).
-Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the School's criteria in the event of oversubscription.
-It is unlikely that your child will be offered a place if a SIF is not supplied.
-Please return the SIF to the school, together with all other relevant paperwork required for your application.
-If you do not complete both of the forms described above and return them by 15th January 2025, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
+Whilst this is not compulsory, the information on the SIF enables the admission authority to assess your application fully against the School's criteria in the event of oversubscription.
+It is unlikely that your child will be offered a place if a SIF is not submitted.
+Please complete the online SIF, together with all other relevant documentation required for your application.
+If you do not submit both of the forms described above and all supporting documentation by 15th January 2026, your child may not be placed in criteria 1-8 and 10-12 and this may affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2026.